 - You may leave the meeting and rejoin (using the same links ) for the next session, or stay in the meeting (muting your microphone and turning off your camera if you step away from your screen).

 - Discussion of the presentation (with the presenter) will continue during the break in a designated “break out room.”

 - If you wish to hang during the break and converse with others generally, simply remain in the meeting; the meeting will convert to open conversation for the duration of the break.

-- After the final session of each day, those who wish to socialize over a cocktail or glass of wine should remain in the meeting.
-(Sorry – you’ll have to supply your own drink!)
+- After the final session of each day, those who wish to socialize over a cocktail or glass of wine are welcome to remain in the meeting.
+(Sorry – you’ll have to supply your own refreshments!)